top of page

 • Reframes to make the ordinary, extraordinary

-• Be ok with not needing to find the answer online
+• Be ok with not needing to find the answer urgently

 Work